 This is activated by default, and may be disabled in the following settings :

-The word “Solving” confused me at first, letting me think that it was about a “Math” feature (equation solving) like in OneNote for W10 (available since Sept.
-2016 – see this other blog post about it).
+The word “Solving” confused me at first, because I thought I would find an equation solver, as in OneNote for W10 (see this other blog post about it).

 Since I was not having much success using “x” as the unknown term, I tried with a “?” :

 9. Picture & Image